Update, 13 Oct 2018: Added two new articles regarding DN’s doctoral deception.

 “Maybe some readers will find inspiration in Nyad’s triumphs over adversity.
 In ‘Find a Way,’ though, Nyad’s ambitions don’t come across as triumphant so much as needy.”— Jennifer Kay

-I suspect that, to Nyad, facts constitute an irritating and unnecessary imposition.
+I suspect that, for Nyad, facts constitute an irritating and unnecessary imposition.
 Limiting herself to facts would be like limiting herself to rules, another unnecessary burden.

-In the second part of this series, we’ll look more closely at why Nyad feels justified in ignoring facts and rules when they don’t serve her purposes, i.e. Diana Nyad’s attainment of fame, adoration, glory, and cash.
+In the second part of this series, we’ll look at why Diana Nyad feels justified in ignoring facts and rules.
+For Nyad, acquisition of fame, adoration, glory, and cash trumps all else.

 1. “In the words of a scientist,” a jellyfish expert told me via email, “that’s bullshit!”
-In a subsequent message, he continued:
+He continued in a subsequent message:

 I know of all the deaths in Australia that have occurred in the last 20 odd years and there has been no death as described.

 You can find many YouTube clips of people stung by box jellies.
-Even though online clips emphasize the worst outcomes, the survival rate in those videos remains close to 100%. [go back]
+The survival rate in those videos remains close to 100%. [return]

 2. Unless otherwise agreed upon and written down ahead of time, legitimate swims follow English Channel (EC) rules.
 Nyad knows these rules as well as anyone:

 A legal marathon may be undertaken only in a regular racing suit, cap, goggles, and grease—no flotation devices, no insulating suit.
 (Esquire Magazine, “Mind Over Water,” 1975.)